 This learned helplessness is associated with stress and anxiety and often results in outcomes such as negative health symptoms, aggravated depression and burnout.
 However, Seligman also discovered that about a third of the animals and people who experience inescapable shocks or noise never become helpless.

-These findings led him to wonder whether other mindsets and perspectives could be learned in order to achieve positive traits, higher attainment and better health.
+These findings led him to wonder whether other mindsets and perspectives could be learnt in order to achieve positive traits, higher attainment and better health.
 They culminated in his theory of learned optimism: people can learn to develop a more optimistic perspective and behaviours.

 Addressing cognitive distortions

 Optimism is beneficial because it has been shown to improve physical and mental health, including immunity, and even to reduce mortality.
-It can enhance motivation and performance, contributing to career success, while boosting resilience to life’s setbacks.
+It can enhance motivation and performance, contributing to career success while boosting resilience to life’s setbacks.

-Or as Monty Python put it:
+Or, as Monty Python put it:

 “When you’re chewing on life’s gristle

 And this’ll help things turn out for the best”

 While pessimism is “highly heritable”, it is “also modifiable by specific exercises”, according to Seligman.
 To gain a baseline of your own optimism, you can take his test, adapted by Stanford University, before tackling some of the cognitive distortions that affect it.